ITP-xStory/p5js-shaders/docs/examples/texture_coordinates.md

 // our vertex data
 attribute vec3 aPosition;

-// our texcoordinates
-attribute vec2 aTexCoord;

-// this is a variable that will be shared with the fragment shader
-// we will assign the attribute texcoords to the varying texcoords to move them from the vert shader to the frag shader
-// it can be called whatever you want but often people prefiv it with 'v' to indicate that it is a varying varying vec2 vTexCoord;

 void main() {

-  // copy the texture coordinates vTexCoord = aTexCoord;

   // copy the position data into a vec4, using 1.0 as the w component vec4 positionVec4 = vec4(aPosition, 1.0);